chaendizzle/Terran-Tanks/README.md

  - High Templar: A fragile spellcaster that can summon powerful psionic storms.
 These storms deal damage over time in a large area of effect, and can singlehandedly destroy masses of air and ground units.
 High Templar can also transform into an Archon, a powerful psionic entity with a large amount of shields and a powerful splash damage attack.
 High Templar also have a weak lightning attack against ground and air.
 Built from the Experimental Factory.

+ - Immortal: Hard-hitting and extremely durable robotic walker that attacks land targets.
+Can activate a barrier shield to become temporarily invulnerable.
+Great against hard-hitting land targets, but cannot attack air.
+Built from the Tier 2 Mech Factory.

+ - Phoenix: Sturdy, yet very mobile air superiority fighter.
+Can activate Graviton Beam to temporarily shoot land targets.
+Built from the Tier 1 Air Factory.

  - Stalker: Fast, lightly shielded robotic walker that can teleport short distances.
 Highly mobile and can be used to outmaneuver slower enemies, but weak in direct engagements.
 Can attack both ground and air.
 Built from the Tier 1 Mech Factory.

  - Void Ray: Anti-Shield cruiser armed with a heavy laser.
 Does high shield damage, but struggles against masses of units and non-shielded targets.
 Can use Prismatic Alignment to temporarily double attack power for 10 seconds.
 Can attack both land and air.
 Built from the Tier 2 Air Factory.